 Jenny says, “Almost every Friday morning in Lent we close the blinds and light 12 purple votive candles and kids take turns blowing one out after we pray each station from a children’s book.
 It’s simple and captivating, plus it’s pretty quick.”

 Monica from Arma Dei: Equipping Catholic Families has a template and instructions for making Stations of the Cross Votive Candles.
 Kids will have fun making these beautiful candles, which will also help hold their attention while you’re praying.

 Jen from Faith and Fabric has a Stations of the Cross magnet craft for kids.
 Again, kids will have fun making the magnets.
 These can then be a visual reminder, on the fridge or other metal surfaces around the home, during Lent, even when you aren’t praying.
 (My kids love playing with the magnets on the fridge!
 I’m sure they’d love these beautiful magnets.)

 Kathryn shares, “I put up black and white copies of the stations in dollar store black frames around my living room (in about four clusters).
 We mostly just pray at home because between bilingual stations and a 7 p.m. start time, praying with the parish does not work for us.
-I made little booklets for my with stations I wrote that focus with a brief description of what Jesus went through instead of focusing on us, as many meditations do.”
+I made little booklets with stations I wrote that focus on a brief description of what Jesus went through instead of focusing on us, as many meditations do.”

 Helping Your Kids Pray the Way of the Cross

 Happy Saints has an ebook for the Way of the Cross.
 It features printable artwork including posters, prayer cards, coloring pages and badges for activities during Lent.
 I printed the posters and put them in a duotang to take with us to church.
 These posters provide a colourful, kid-friendly picture of each Station.
 There’s a brief description and prayer with each picture.
 I also printed the badges and tucked them into an envelope glued in the duotang.
 A child can hold these badges in one hand and follow along, or put them in order.